 (Careful analysis may be required to notice the small difference in data usage)

-The 16 GB of the full aosp (I think I was already 2 GB in for that day, hence the 18 GB above) sure put me dangerously close of getting a not so friendly call from my ISP, for going over the monthly quota, as well as see my DSL line degraded to modem speeds as a consequence, so I might try to spare you this trouble.
+The 16 GB of the full aosp (I was already 2 GB in for that day, hence the 18 GB above) sure put me dangerously close of getting a not so friendly call from my ISP for going over the monthly quota (again, not everybody is running on Google Fibre), so I might try to spare you this trouble.

 If you're not going to download the aosp to try to figure out this mess, the first thing you should know then is that, as opposed to what is the case on most devices, testing your kernel on Android isn't as simple as pointing your bootloader to it.
 It must be included into a custom boot image (